Panasonic: 2000 to present

 Meanwhile, Panasonic has made an investment to take a 20% stake in Blue Yonder, the supply-chain management software company previously known as JDA Software, deepening the integration of the former's industrial connected technology and the latter's products that has been under way since a year ago.
+In March 2021, it was reported that Panasonic will buy Blue Yonder for $US6.45 billion after buying a 20% stake in Blue Yonder for 86 billion yen in 2020.
+This deal is considered one of the biggest since 2011.

 On November 19, 2020, Panasonic announced a restructuring set to be completed by 2022 in which the company spins off the domain companies as wholly owned subsidiaries while transforming itself into the holding company named Panasonic Holdings Corporation.
 Panasonic's plans are similar to that of its competitor, Sony, did on April 1, 2021, when Sony Corporation became Sony Group Corporation.

+In November 2020, Panasonic signed a Memorandum of Understanding (MoU) with Equinor and Norsk Hydro to set up a Gigafactory in Norway, for battery production.

-In January 2021, the company announced that it would end its solar panel production.
+In January 2021, the company announced that it would end its solar panel production citing increasing price competition from Chinese manufacturers.

-In March 2021, it was reported that Panasonic will buy Blue Yonder for $US6.45 billion after buying a 20% stake in Blue Yonder for 86 billion yen in 2020.
-This deal is considered one of the biggest since 2011.

 In June 2021, it was reported that Panasonic sold its entire stake in Tesla for $US3.6 billion.

 In August 2022, it was reported that the company, which is a supplier to Tesla, was in discussions to build a new electric vehicle battery plant in the US, with Oklahoma named as a leading contender.
 This would be on top of the plant planned for Kansas.
 Each would have similar capacity.

 In the first half of 2022, Panasonic is ranked fourth in the world with a market share of 10 per cent according to SNE research.
+Construction of the battery plant in Kansas began in November 2022.

+In December 13, 2022, Panasonic Energy Co., Ltd., and Lucid Group, Inc. announced that they had entered into multi-year agreements to supply batteries for Lucid's electric vehicle.